erick805/rickylau-dev/content/blog/react-hooks/index.md

 }
 ```

-_We would pass [counter] into the second argunent of useEffect()._
+_We would pass [counter] into the second argument of useEffect()._

-If you are interested in learning more about hooks like accessing context api, etc. - [link to context api](https://reactjs.org/docs/hooks-reference.html#usecontext)

-In conclusion, while hooks solved many of the pain points that we experienced using classes in React, there are still other use cases for classes.
+**In conclusion**, while hooks solved many of the pain points that we experienced using classes in React, there are still other use cases for classes.
 For example, if you wanted to access specifc lifecycle methods.

 Again this guide was **not meant** to convince you to use hooks or completely refactor your classes to hooks.

-Just a friendly reminder that there are other options out there.
-Experiment!
+Just a friendly reminder that there are other options out there to experiment!

 If you are really interested in learning more about hooks, try to apply the concepts to new projects you initiate in the future instead.

 Until next time. **Happy Coding!** - *RL*

+If you are interested in learning more about hooks like accessing context API, etc. - [link to context API](https://reactjs.org/docs/hooks-reference.html#usecontext)